Thank you for making our 2025 show such an incredible success!

 10:30am

-HCB Solicitors;
+Solicitor from HCB Solicitors;

-EHCPs, IDPs and How To Secure Funding For Your Child With SENs
+How To Secure Funding For Your Child With SENs

 Join one of the leading legal firms in the UK to hear how to secure funding for your child with special educational needs.
 Specialists from HCB Solicitors will explain how Educational Health and Care Plans and IDPs work and how this skilled and well practised firm will support your family to obtain the support you need.